Apache Kafka Glossary¶

 - physical Kafka cluster (PKC)¶

-A Kafka cluster comprised of multiple brokers and ZooKeeper.
+A Kafka cluster comprised of multiple brokers.

 Each physical Kafka cluster is created on a Kubernetes cluster by the control plane.
 A PKC is not directly accessible by clients.

 An entity that can be authenticated and granted permissions based on roles to access resources and perform operations.
 An entity can be a user account, group mapping, service account, or identity pool.

 Related terms: group mapping, identity, identity pool, role, service account, user account